A priori error analysis of the proximal Galerkin method: Introduction

 The proximal Galerkin (PG) method \cite{keith2023proximal} plays a dual role, acting both as an algorithm and a discretization scheme for variational problems with pointwise inequality constraints.
 It is an algorithm in the sense that it comprises a sequence of operations (i.e., subproblems to be solved) leading to an approximate solution of a variational problem.
 It is a discretization scheme as it yields approximations that depend explicitly on chosen finite-dimensional subspaces, thereby providing a broad selection of discretization choices for the target solution.

-This paper presents the first general \textit{a priori} error analysis of the PG method, which has demonstrated competitive efficacy across a range of problems in applied mathematics, including classical obstacle, contact, and elastoplasticity problems \cite{dokken2025latent}.
+This paper presents general \textit{a priori} error analysis of the PG method, which has demonstrated competitive efficacy across a range of problems in applied mathematics, including classical obstacle, contact, and elastoplasticity problems \cite{dokken2025latent}.
 Prior analyses have focused on specific discretization choices for particular problems or examined the convergence properties of the PG subproblems only after linearization \cite{keith2023proximal,fu2024locally}.
-Instead, the present work provides a foundational advancement, dispensing with analysis of the linearized subproblems and developing a general analytical framework for PG methods applied to quadratic optimization problems in Sobolev Hilbert spaces with pointwise inequality constraints.
+Instead, the present work provides a foundational advancement, dispensing with the analysis of linearized subproblems to arrive at a general analytical framework for PG methods applied to quadratic optimization problems in Sobolev Hilbert spaces with pointwise inequality constraints.

+\rami{ To illustrate the flexibility of the proposed framework, we focus on two canonical applications: the obstacle and Signorini problems.
+Established approaches for these problems include the quadratic penalty method \cite{babuvska1973finite} and ``first-discretize-then-optimize" strategies such as the primal-dual active set \cite{hintermuller2002primal} and augmented Lagrangian methods \cite{glowinski1989augmented}.
+Each of these techniques faces its own distinct challenges: penalty methods require scaling the penalty parameter inversely with the mesh size to maintain accuracy \cite{scholz1984numerical}, while active set and augmented Lagrangian solvers can exhibit mesh-dependent behavior, which can be mitigated via multigrid techniques \cite{graser2009multigrid,bueler2024full}.
+There is a vast literature on the error analysis of the aforementioned approaches with various spatial discretization choices.
+However, we note that the optimization error is often excluded from the analysis when ``first-discretize-then-optimize" approaches are employed.
+For an overview, we refer the interested reader to the textbooks \cite[Chapter 5]{bartels2015numerical} and \cite[Chapters 5 and 6]{Chouly2023} for the obstacle and Signorini problems, respectively. }

-To illustrate the flexibility of the proposed framework, we focus on two canonical applications --- the obstacle and Signorini problems --- demonstrating optimal error convergence rates across a range of finite element discretizations.
-Key contributions of this work include the first general convergence guarantees with respect to both iteration count and mesh size, as well as the first result establishing mesh-independent iteration complexity of the PG method.
-These theoretical advances provide rigorous explanations for the method’s empirically observed advantages over well-established methods that preceded PG in the literature, such as the penalty and primal-dual active set methods.
-We refer the interested reader to \cite{dokken2025latent,papadopoulos2024hierarchical} for comparisons with these and other popular alternative methods.
+\rami{ In this work, we provide general convergence guarantees for the PG framework with respect to both the number of iterations and the mesh size, as well as the first result establishing its mesh-independent iteration complexity.
+In particular, we emphasize that PG requires no parameters to be sent to singular limits and is asymptotically mesh-independent without multigrid.
+We refer the interested reader to \cite{dokken2025latent,papadopoulos2024hierarchical} for numerical experiments comparing PG to primal-dual active set and other popular alternatives. }